Standard Automata Theory and Process Algebra: Automata theory and process algebra

-In chapter 4, of "Communication and Concurrency"\cite{Milner} Robin Milner writes: \emph{We begin ... by showing the need for a notion of equality stronger than that found standard automata theory}".
-Milner continues \emph{"in standard automata theory an \emph{automaton} is interpreted as a language."}(\cite{Milner} p.
+In chapter 4 of ``Communication and Concurrency''\cite{milner} Robin Milner wrote: \begin{quote} \emph{We begin ... by showing the need for a notion of equality stronger than that found standard automata theory} (p 84)\end{quote} and then on the next page: ``\emph{in standard automata theory an {automaton} is interpreted as a language.}'' (p.
 85).

-Baeten\cite{baeten} puts it this way \begin{quote} On automata, the basic notion of equivalence is language equivalence: a behaviour is characterized by the set of executions from the initial state to a ﬁnal state. \end{quote} To illustrate his point, Milner provides two state diagrams
+Baeten\cite{baeten} in his 2005 "History of Process Algebra" puts it this way: \begin{quote}\emph{ On automata, the basic notion of equivalence is language equivalence: a behaviour is characterized by the set of executions from the initial state to a final state.} \end{quote}